pamatulli81/qs-core-refugee/README.md

 ## Instructions

-* Start the Qlik Associative Engine in a Docker container.
+* Start the Qlik Associative Engine in a Docker container:
   ```bash
   docker-compose up -d
   ```